jaredsbt/cse15l-lab-reports/LabReport2.md

 3) ![OutPut](NoPassWord.png)

 # Part 3)
 I learned how to make directory with the mkdir command.
 I learned how to remove the need to enter passphrase when accessing remote computer using ssh-keygen and authorizing keys.
+I learned how to connect to a remote computer and that I can acess my public key through the remote computer.
+I can access my private key through my own local computer.

 # Code